-- [p.
+-[p.
 250/180] Jane's All The World Siege Weapons Jane's is a well known series of books/catalogues for military equipment of all sorts and types.
-There is a Jane's for aeroplanes, for boats, etc. - [ p.
-276/199 ] "[...] in this case there were three determinate states the cat could be in: these being Alive, Dead, and Bloody Furious."
+There is a Jane's for aeroplanes, for boats, etc. - [p.
+276/199] "[...] in this case there were three determinate states the cat could be in: these being Alive, Dead, and Bloody Furious."
 This is a reference to the well-known 'Schrödinger's cat' quantum theory thought-experiment in which a cat in a box is probabilistically killed, leaving it in a superposition of being alive and being dead until the box is opened and the wavefunction collapses. - [p.
 276/199] "Shawn dived sideways as Greebo went off like a Claymore mine." $\,$ A Claymore mine is an ingenious and therefore extremely nasty device.
 It is a small metal box, slightly curved.
 On the convex side is written "THIS SIDE TOWARDS THE ENEMY" which explains why literacy is a survival trait even with US marines.
 The box is filled with explosive and 600 steel balls.
 It has a tripod and a trigger mechanism, which can be operated either by a tripwire or, when the operator doesn't want to miss the fun, manually.
 When triggered, the device explodes and showers the half of the world which could have read the letters with the steel balls.
-Killing radius 100 ft., serious maiming radius a good deal more.
+Killing radius 100 ft., serious maining radius a good deal more.
 Used to great effect in Vietnam by both sides. - [p.
 277/199] "Green-blue blood was streaming from a dozen wounds [...]"
 This is a brilliant bit of logical extrapolation on Terry's part.
 Since iron is anathema to elves, they obviously can't have haemoglobin-based red blood.
 Copper-based (green) blood is used by some Earth animals, notably crayfish, so it's an obvious alternative.
-Of course, it was $Star\ Trek$ that really made pointy-eared, green-blooded characters formula. -[p.
-285/205] "'This girl had her fiancé stolen by the LORDS AND LADIES 67 Queen of Elves and she didn't hang around whining, $[\dots]$ '" A reference to the folk song 'Tam Lin', in which Fair Janet successfully wrests her Tam Lin from the Queen of Fairies, despite various alarming transformations inflicted on him. -[p.
-285/205] "'I'll be back.'"
-Catchphrase used by Arnold Schwarzenegger in (almost) all his movies.

-$-\left[\,\text{p. }287/207\,\right]\,$ "Ancient fragments chimed together now in Magrat's head."
-The six lines given make up three different poems.
+Of course, it was Star Trek that really made pointy-eared, green-blooded characters famous... - [p.
+285/205] "'This girl had her fiancé stolen by the Queen of Elves and she didn't hang around whining, [...]'"
+A reference to the folk song 'Tam Lin', in which Fair Janet successfully wrests her Tam Lin from the Queen of Fairies, despite various alarming transformations inflicted on him. -[p.
+285/205] "'I'll be back.'" - [p.
+287/207] "Ancient fragments chimed together now in Magrat's head." $\,$ The six lines given make up three different poems.
 From The Fairies, by Irish poet William Allingham (1850): Up the airy mountain, down the rushy glen We dare not go a-hunting for fear of little men From a traditional Cornish prayer: